kris1803/BikeShopKris/README.md

-Bike shop project for testing purposes
+# Bike shop project (fictional)

-Using third part payment system api
+Using third part payment system api, Stripe

+Deployed at this address : <https://bikeshopkris.herokuapp.com/>

 Shopping cart editing
-Mostly back-end project on NodeJS with express-generator with EJS
+Full stack Nodejs project with MVC architecture and SSR with EJS, based on Express framework.

+To start put your stripe api key in a ".env" file in the root firectory of this project, like this STRIPE_API_KEY=example_api_key_1234 and then run these commands (with NodeJs installed on device): npm install , npm start